td6904/First-React-Tutorial-Notes/readme.md

 ---

 JSX = JavaScript XML - think of it as a flavour of JS like HTML.
 Creates JS object and describes DOM.
 Includes props - header, and children.
 Remember\*\*

+---

+From 40:19 Goodbye, CDNs!, need to figure out how to get it to work importing react and not using links in head!

+---

+Paused at 50m30s, writing HTML for first project!